GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction

 \section{Abstract}

-Predicting pedestrian trajectories is crucial for improving the safety and effectiveness of autonomous driving and mobile robots.
-However, this task is nontrivial due to the inherent stochasticity of human motion, which naturally requires the predictor to generate multi-model prediction.
-Previous works have used various generative methods, such as GAN and VAE, for pedestrian trajectory prediction.
-Nevertheless, these methods may suffer from problems, including mode collapse and relatively low-quality results.
+Accurate prediction of pedestrian trajectories is crucial for improving the safety of autonomous driving.
+However, this task is generally nontrivial due to the inherent stochasticity of human motion, which naturally requires the predictor to generate multi-modal prediction.
+Previous works leverage various generative methods, such as GAN and VAE, for pedestrian trajectory prediction.
+Nevertheless, these methods may suffer from mode collapse and relatively low-quality results.
 The denoising diffusion probabilistic model (DDPM) has recently been applied to trajectory prediction due to its simple training process and powerful reconstruction ability.
-However, current diffusion-based methods are straightforward without fully leveraging input information and usually require many denoising iterations leading to a long inference time or an additional network for initialization.
-To address these challenges and promote the application of diffusion models in trajectory prediction, we propose a novel scene-aware multi-modal pedestrian trajectory prediction framework called GBD.
-GBD combines goal prediction with the diffusion network.
-First, the goal predictor produces multiple goals, and then the diffusion network generates multi-modal trajectories conditioned on these goals.
-Furthermore, we introduce a new diffusion sampling algorithm named tree sampling (TS), which leverages common feature to reduce the inference time and improve accuracy for multi-modal prediction.
-Experimental results demonstrate that our GBD-TS method achieves state-of-the-art performance with real-time inference speed.
+However, current diffusion-based methods do not fully utilize input information and usually require many denoising iterations that lead to a long inference time or an additional network for initialization.
+To address these challenges and facilitate the use of diffusion models in multi-modal trajectory prediction, we propose GDTS, a novel Goal-Guided Diffusion Model with Tree Sampling for multi-modal trajectory prediction.
+Considering the "goal-driven" characteristics of human motion, GDTS leverages goal estimation to guide the generation of the diffusion network.
+A two-stage tree sampling algorithm is presented, which leverages common features to reduce the inference time and improve accuracy for multi-modal prediction.
+Experimental results demonstrate that our proposed framework achieves comparable state-of-the-art performance with real-time inference speed in public datasets.